ashleyer/tripp-s-tricky-tetraverse/README.md

 If you want help implementing any of the above or running experiments with anonymized, opt-in telemetry for research, open an issue or reach out.

-Contact & Contributing
+## Contact & Contributing

+If you'd like direct help, open an issue on the repo above or send a short note!

 - **GitHub:** [https://github.com/ashleyer](https://github.com/ashleyer)
 - **Email:** [ashleye.romano@gmail.com](mailto:ashleye.romano@gmail.com)

-If you'd like direct help, open an issue on the repo above or send a short note to the email address.
+---

-## Built with ❤️ in Boston by [@ashleyer](https://github.com/ashleyer)
+## Built with ❤️ in Boston by AER